Dhanarajb/ReactJS/Components.md

   }
 }
 ```
+> Class-based components have a more extensive lifecycle, which allows you to manage state changes and perform actions at specific points in the component's lif

 #### JSX
 > JSX is stands for javascript XML.
 It allows us to directly write HTML in React, JSX can easily convert HTML tags to react element.